ysanatomic/ysanatomic.github.io/about.markdown

 Here you can find articles on topics mainly concerning Security and write-ups of vulnerabilities.

-I will soon be looking for a job so if you are a recruiter interested in what I can provide for your team - feel free to hit me up on Twitter.
+I will soon be looking for a job so if you are a recruiter interested in what I can provide for your team - feel free to hit me up on Twitter or by email.

-*Socials can be found in the footer of the page.*
+*My socials and email can be found in the footer of the page.*